 As a psychologist, I understand how easy it is to get swept up in the momentum of the New Year resolution making.
 January first offers the hope of better things to come.
 Out with the old, and in with the new.
 And we know that by and large, if it is to be, it’s up to us.

-Rather than aiming for all those areas that require I do more to be more, I’ve decided to focus my attention on those things that require I do LESS: Those habits, attitudes, and behaviors that hinder me from living the joyful life Christ came to give.
+Rather than aiming for all those areas that require I do more to be more, I’ve decided to focus my attention on those things that I can do less of to make room for God: those habits, attitudes, and behaviors that hinder me from living the joyful life Christ came to give.

-Here are some of the things I’m going to do less of for the next year:
+Here are some of the things I’m going to do less of in the new year:

 - Negative Thinking